How the provinces are planning for pot legalization

 At home, people can store however much they like, but they have to keep it in either a locked-up room or a locked container.

-Up to 20 government-run stores will be established with strict policies in place: they will be located at least 300 metres away from schools, they will only display products under glass, and customers will need to show identification to prove they are of legal age — 19 years or older — before they can even get in.
+Up to 20 stores, run by Crown corporation Cannabis NB, will be established with strict policies in place: they will be located at least 300 metres away from schools, they will only display products under glass, and customers will need to show identification to prove they are of legal age — 19 years or older — before they can even get in.

 Newfoundland and Labrador

-Newfoundland and Labrador unveiled its plan on Nov.
-23, saying that it would have a minimum age of 19 to buy and use marijuana, in line with its current drinking age.
+The government of Newfoundland and Labrador unveiled its cannabis plan in November, saying that there will be a minimum age of 19 to buy and use marijuana, in line with its current drinking age.